matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 As you can see, the service declaration consists of three sections: `[Unit]`, `[Service]` and `[Install]`.

 - In the `[Unit]` section we put a little description of our service and we declare that we want the network up and running before starting it.
-- `[Service]` declare the type of the service, the name and the group of the user that should start the script, where the program is located and we define how systemd should behave if the service panics.
-We want the program always restart.
+- `[Service]` declare the type of the service, the name, and the group of the user that should start the script, where the program is located and we define how systemd should behave if the service panics.
+We want the program to always restart.
 - `[Install]` defines that this service does not need the graphical user interface.

 Systemd is a very big topic and it deserves a complete book on it, I know that this explanation scratches only the surface, but it's enough for our purposes.
 But I know you're very curious!
 So if you want to dig deeper you can type `man systemd.unit` and `man systemd.service` on your Linux machine.
 In linux, if you want to know something more just type `man <PROGRAM_YOU_WANT_TO_LEARN_MORE>`.

-Now that we created the service, we need to reload the systemd configuration, start the program and enable during startup.
+Now that we created the service, we need to reload the systemd configuration, start the program, and enable it during startup.

 ```bash
 sudo systemctl daemon-reload